-To regain good academic standing, a full-time student must achieve a 2.0 semester and cumulative GPA with completion of a minimum of 12 credit hours (PLUS student minimum is 10 credit hours); a part-time student or a student attending Muskingum College May Term must achieve the same with completion of at least six credit hours.
+To regain good academic standing, a full-time student must achieve a 2.0 semester and cumulative GPA with completion of a minimum of 12 credit hours (PLUS student minimum is 10 credit hours); a part-time student or a student attending Muskingum University May Term must achieve the same with completion of at least six credit hours.

-The Learning Strategies and Resources Program (LSR) provides support through tutoring, learning skills courses, and other special services for students who need assistance to succeed academically.
+The Learning Strategies and Resources Program (LSR) and the Student Success Center provide support through tutoring, learning skills courses, and other special services for students who need assistance to succeed academically.
 A student who is not in good academic standing may be required to participate in the LSR program.